How to buy Incitec Pivot (IPL) shares

 Incitec Pivot share dividends

-Recently Incitec Pivot has paid out, on average, around 47.89% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 2.22% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Incitec Pivot shareholders could enjoy a 2.22% return on their shares, in the form of dividend payments.
-In Incitec Pivot's case, that would currently equate to about A$0.05 per share.
+Recently Incitec Pivot has paid out, on average, around 20% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 0.33% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Incitec Pivot shareholders could enjoy a 0.33% return on their shares, in the form of dividend payments.
+In Incitec Pivot's case, that would currently equate to about A$0.01 per share.

-While Incitec Pivot's payout ratio might seem fairly standard, it's worth remembering that Incitec Pivot may be investing much of the rest of its net profits in future growth.
+While Incitec Pivot's payout ratio might seem low, this can signify that Incitec Pivot is investing more in its future growth.

 Have Incitec Pivot's shares ever split?